-- 1. Report any concerns to the Designated Safeguarding Lead (DSL) Susan Tawse (Vice Principal, Pastoral) at susan.tawse@stclares.ac.uk or by calling 01865 517342.
-In Susan's absence, report concerns to Tessa Ely (Assistant Principal, Pastoral) at tessa.ely@stclares.ac.uk or by calling 01865 517385.
-At the International College and during vacation course periods, Lawrie Coupland has responsibility for Child Protection.
+1. Report any concerns to the Designated Safeguarding Lead (DSL) - Elena Hesse (Vice Principal, Pastoral) at elena.hesse@stclares.ac.uk or by calling 01865 517342.
+In Elena's absence, report concerns to Tessa Ely (Assistant Principal, Pastoral & Deputy Designated Safeguarding Lead) at tessa.ely@stclares.ac.uk or by calling 01865 517384 or Karen Stobbart at karen.stobbart@stclares.ac.uk (Boarding Manager & Deputy Designated Safeguarding Lead).

+At the International College and Summer and Short Courses, Lawrie Coupland has responsibility for Child Protection and Safeguarding.
 He can be contacted at lawrie.coupland@stclares.ac.uk or by calling 01865 517310.
+In Lawrie's absence, report concerns to Assistant Designated Safeguarding Leads - Jessica Black at jessica.black@stclares.ac.uk, Patricia Alvarez at patricia.alvarez@stclares.ac.uk and Denise Hopgood at denise.hopgood@stclares.ac.uk.

-The responsibilities of the Designated Safeguarding Lead are outlined in Annex 4. - 2.
-Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - 3.
+The responsibilities of the Designated Safeguarding Lead are outlined in Annex 4.

+- 2. Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - 3.
 Ensure that students know that they can approach any adult in College if they are worried and they will receive a consistent supportive response. - 4.
-Include in the curriculum, opportunities for students to develop the skills they need to recognise and stay safe from abuse.
+Include in the curriculum opportunities for students to develop the skills they need to recognise and stay safe from abuse.

-St Clare's undertakes to:
+St. Clare's undertakes to:

-- Follow the Oxfordshire Safeguarding Children's Board (OSCB) http://oxfordshirescb.proceduresonline.com/chapters/contents.html procedures in all cases of abuse, or suspected abuse and have regard to the statutory obligations placed on us by Section 175 of the 2002 Education Act. - Ensure this policy and our practice are consistent with the requirements of Working Together to Safeguard Children (WT) (HM Government March 2015), Keeping Children Safe in Education (KCSIE)(DfE September 2016) and The Education (Independent Schools Standards) Regulations 2014, (updated Feb 2016). - 3.
-Ensure that we have a designated member of staff for child protection (and inform the Schools Safeguarding Team Administrators on 01865 810603 or 01865 810610 when this changes).
+- 5. Follow the Oxfordshire Safeguarding Children's Board (OSCB) (http://oxfordshirescb.proceduresonline.com) procedures in all cases of abuse, or suspected abuse and have regard to the statutory obligations placed on us by Section 175 of the 2002 Education Act. - 6.
+Ensure this policy and our practice are consistent with the requirements of the Children Acts 1989 and 2004; the Education Act 2002, and in line with statutory guidance: Working Together to Safeguard Children (WT) (HM Government March 2015), Keeping Children Safe in Education (KCSIE) (DfE September 2018), The Education (Independent Schools Standards) Regulations 2014, (updated Feb 2016), 'What to do if You are Worried a Child in Being Abused' (2015) and Prevent Duty Guidance 2015. - 7.
+Ensure that we have a designated member of staff for child protection (and inform the Schools Safeguarding Team Administrators on 01865 815843 when this changes).